geonetwork/core-geonetwork/web-ui-docs/README.md

 The documentation is generated in target/docs folder and could be published on the website.

 Another option is to use grunt directly from the command line.
-Run `grunt` and open http://localhost:8000/docs in your Browser.
+Run `grunt --gruntfile config.js` and open http://localhost:8000/docs in your Browser.